code-matt/table_c/README.md

-# Raingular2
+# TableC

 Boilerplate with Angular2(2.0.0,CLI) frontend with a Rails5(5.0.0) Backend in api_only mode.
 Has basic signup/login forms and a protected route with username/password authentication provided by JWTs.
 Rails serves the index.html and Angular's router takes over after that.

 ## Installation
 Change the project name.
-I suggest doing find and replace 'Raingular2'
+I suggest doing find and replace 'TableC'

 This project is setup for Postgres